What will it cost for my dog to stay at the Palace?

 Over the years, as the Palace clientele has grown, one thing remains the same: your dogs are like family to us here at the Palace.
 And we’re striving to make each dog’s stay enjoyable.

 In order to provide the best environment for the dogs and the holiday staff, we have set up some “holiday criteria” that we hope will help people understand how we select dogs for the holidays.
-Dogs who are selected eat well, get along well with others, and are quiet.
+Dogs who are selected eat well, get along well with others, are quiet and have clean indoor behaviors.

 During the high-volume holiday times at the Palace, staff are here caring for dogs instead of being with family and friends.
 A group of dogs usually settles in and stays for a week or so at a time, and we’re hoping to have a group of dogs that are relatively quiet, play well together, and eat well–a nice experience for all.

 We will take names throughout the year for the holidays (Spring Break, Thanksgiving, and Christmas), choose dogs from that list that meet the criteria, and let people know at least 2 months in advance if their dog (or dogs) is part of the “holiday group” for whichever holiday.
 For example, for Spring Break in March we will let you know by mid-January–at the latest–if your dog has a room at the Palace for the Spring Break holiday.

 And just to help clarify, when we talk about the holidays we mean Spring Break week (whatever dates the University of Iowa observes for its spring break), the Wednesday before Thanksgiving ’til the Sunday following Thanksgiving, and the 22nd of December ’til the 2nd of January.
 We will do check in/outs on the Wednesday before Thanksgiving and if Christmas or New Year's Eve falls on a Thursday.

 We’re trying to make this as simple and straightforward as possible, but if you have any questions let us know.
-Hopefully the take-home report you receive when you pick up your dog will help shed light on your dog’s behavior while he’s here at the Palace, and help you better understand the decisions we make.
+Hopefully the take-home report you receive when you pick up your dog will help shed light on your dog’s behavior while (s)he’s here at the Palace, and help you better understand the decisions we make.